Migration vs Integration

 Setup Process

+The setup for both migration and integration is nearly identical in Getint.
 For migrations, additional steps include enabling the migration feature, specifying the direction (source and target systems), and defining the time range for the issues to be migrated.

 Last updated